 Every point in the intersection will have a steel archway with each neighborhood's name written on it.

 Those include Armory Park, Barrio Santa Rosa, Barrio Viejo, and Barrio Santa Rita.
-The last archer in the five points will have Chavez on it facing south, with a 14-foot statute of Cesar Chavez at the corner of Sixth and Stone Avenue.
+The last archer in the five points will have Chavez on it facing south, with a 14-foot statue of Cesar Chavez at the corner of Sixth and Stone Avenue.